aws/aws-lambda-java-libs/README.md

 For issues and questions, you can start with our [FAQ](https://aws.amazon.com/lambda/faqs/) and the AWS questions and answer site [re:Post](https://repost.aws/tags/TA5uNafDy2TpGNjidWLMSxDw/aws-lambda)

-To get started writing AWS Lambda functions in Java, check out the official [developer guide](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html).
+To get started writing Lambda functions in Java, check out the official [developer guide](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html).

 For information on how to optimize your functions watch the re:Invent talk [Optimize your Java application on AWS Lambda](https://www.youtube.com/watch?v=sVJOJUD0fhQ).

-## Core Java AWS Lambda interfaces - aws-lambda-java-core
+## Core Java Lambda interfaces - aws-lambda-java-core

 This package defines the Lambda [Context](http://docs.aws.amazon.com/lambda/latest/dg/java-context-object.html) object as well as [interfaces](http://docs.aws.amazon.com/lambda/latest/dg/java-handler-using-predefined-interfaces.html) that Lambda accepts.